vaccarov/chat/README.md

 * You have one week to send the link of the github repo you used or asking pull request from a branch -> (branchName: test-[[Name]]).
 * Two views : SignIn/SignUp + Chat.
  The design is up to you.
 Try to do your best.
-* You can choose: use the node server for connection and [Socket.io](https://socket.io), The socket will send data after authentication.
+* You can choose: use the node server for connection and [Socket.io](https://socket.io), The socket will send data after authentication (take a look on Node Server doc below).
+Or you can use firebase
-  OR use firebase

 ## Node Server